-- Customer VLAN ID-When the port is in Customer mode, it will be a member of this VLANs. - Customer Multicast VLANs-When the port is in Customer mode, it will be a member of this Multicast TV VLANs. - STEP 5 Select a port and click Details to view the following fields: - Administrative VLANs-Port is configured for these VLANs. - Operational VLANs-Port is currently a member of these VLANs.

-STEP 6 Click Apply (for Join VLAN).
+- Customer VLAN ID-When the port is in Customer mode, it will be a member of this VLANs. - STEP 5 Select a port and click Details to view the following fields: - Administrative VLANs-Port is configured for these VLANs. - Operational VLANs-Port is currently a member of these VLANs. - STEP 6 Click Apply (for Join VLAN).
 The settings are modified and written to the Running Configuration file.